mytourist/api-documentation/bookings.md

 # Update a booking
 You can either post the changed `JSON` result or just the field(s) you want to change.
 When a field is not set, it will be ignored.
 When you send a empty field it will be restored to the default value or will changed to `null`.

->Bookings from external providers are partial locked fur security and synchronization purposes. `arrival`, `departure` and `channel_reference` fields are not accepted in that case.
+>Bookings from external providers are partial locked fur security and synchronization purposes. `arrival`, `departure`, `channel` and `channel_reference` fields are not accepted in that case.

 # Cancel a booking
 Only bookings from `mytourist`, `website` (booking engine) or `api` can be cancelled from this API.
 We do not allow you to cancel bookings with a live synchronization connection to external platforms.